Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

 ./getBirdImage
 ```

-4. Dockerfile was created for each API.
+4. Dockerfile was created for each API using multistage build configuration.

 5. With the Dockerfile, the docker image of each API was built and push to Docker registry using the proceeding commands: